BBerastegui/foo/README.md

 A lot of messy code :S

+dirgo.go
+====

+Go version of dirb.
+Just for fun, customizing and profit.

 wdg.rb
 ====
 Just a snippet of code which should receive a binary file using TCP sockets, execute some gdb commands over it and return results to the client.